DiannaBanana/SENG330-Exercise10-T6/Architecture_ADR.md

 were dictated by the HTML standard, so we could not write tests before we had implemented the front end very easily.
 Once we had them working, we were able to verify the behaviour of the system outputs.
 An interesting challenge that we resolved because of testing was using a static model.
 Initially, we made WhaleModel a static singleton.
-However, as soon we began writing tests we observed unsurprising issues with flakiness due to concurrent tests operating on the model at the same time.
+However, as soon as we began writing tests we observed unsurprising issues with flakiness due to concurrent tests operating on the model at the same time.
 We were also tripped up by the fact that SBT does not support JUnit5 which we were all used to.

-Posting the app to a public server on Heroku was not too hard, but it was challenging to ensure that it was operating properly initially to set up the git repository and make sure that we all the required configuration to install the right version of Java etc.
+Posting the app to a public server on Heroku was not too hard, but it was challenging to ensure that it was operating properly initially to set up the git repository and make sure that we all had the required configuration to install the right version of Java etc.

 ## Future Work